-Bank of America® Cash Rewards for Business Mastercard® credit card: For business owners looking for an everyday card for making purchases and earning rewards, look no further than the Bank of America® Cash Rewards for Business MasterCard®.
+Bank of America® Business Advantage Cash Rewards Mastercard® credit card: For business owners looking for an everyday card for making purchases and earning rewards, look no further than the Bank of America® Business Advantage Cash Rewards Mastercard® credit card.
 There's no annual fee with this card and it comes with a great cash back program.
 Cardholders earn 3% cash back on purchases at gas stations and office supply stores (up to $250,000 each calendar year, 1% after that), 2% cash back on purchases at restaurants, and 1% on all other purchases (Annual cap of $250,000 on combined gas station and office supply store purchases; then 1% earn rate after that).
 You'll also receive a $200 statement credit when you make at least $500 in net purchases within 60 days of account opening!

 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through the credit card issuer Affiliate Program.